-The weird, the wild, and the wacky came out to play at Berlin Alternative Fashion Week 2017; a feast of visual delights and hypnotic moments.
+The weird, the wild, and the wacky came out to play at Berlin Alternative Fashion Week 2017, and it was a feast of visual delights and hypnotic moments.
+Berlin is a city known for its avant-garde designers and out-of-the-box collaborations, and this fashion week proved no different.
 A fashion week that is known to be unafraid in shying away from grotesque displays and controversy, we were overwhelmed with the creativity and ingenuity of the designers present.
 Bring on the freaks.

 Jade Helen Designs – Brutal hearts